Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 Disciplinary Review

-Nothing in this policy shall limit or prevent NCCPA from imposing sanctions as set forth in its Policy and Procedures for Disciplinary Review.
+Nothing in this policy shall limit or prevent NCCPA from imposing sanctions as set forth in its Policies and Procedures for PA Disciplinary Matters..

 Regaining a Certificate of Added Qualifications